 Programme and contents

-The Intensive Course will be divided into three parts:
+The Intensive Course was divided into three parts:

-One week hosted by Helsinki University, Finalnd (week 39, 2012):introduction to the course content, goals and organization, Icebreakers and structures that set the scene for inclusion among the participants and as a theme for the intensive course week; hereunder group structures, Introductory lecturers and workshops.
+One week hosted by Oslo and Akershus University College of Applied Sciences , Norway (week 39, 2013): introduction to the course content, goals and organization, Icebreakers and structures set the scene for inclusion among the participants and as a theme for the intensive course week; hereunder group structures, introductory lecturers and workshops.

 5 Weeks of distance learning will include (weeks 40-45):group work using IT tools for online communication; counselling from lecturers

-One week hosted by Vytautas Magnus University, Lithuania (week 46):group presentations of teaching, feedback and evaluation are the main issues of that week.
+One week hosted by Vytautas Magnus University, Lithuania (week 46):group presentations of teaching, feedback and evaluation were the main issues of that week.

 Contents of the intensive course

-Part 1 will contain theoretical knowledge on inclusion and challenges.
-Students will be divided into groups representing the participating institutions.
-Students will choose a theme and start exploring this from different angles and positions.
-The learning process and the work in the groups will be based on the following principles:
+Part 1 contained theoretical knowledge on comparative studies in education in a broad context in connection with inclusive education.
+Students were divided into groups representing the participating institutions.
+Students chose a theme and started exploring this from different angles and positions.
+The learning process and the work in the groups were based on the following principles:

 - Example based exchange of experiences